flowcean/flowcean/docs/examples/one_tank.md

 ### Hatch

-The easist way to run this example is using `hatch`.
+The easiest way to run this example is using `hatch`.
 Follow the [installation guide](../getting_started/installation.md) to clone flowcean but stop before install it or any of it's dependencies.
 Now you can run the example using